chelseaparlett/CPSC392ParlettPelleriti/Syllabus.md

 You must score a 70 or above to receive a P when taking the course P/NP.**

 ## Collaboration Policy:

+### Human Collaboration
 You have much to learn from your classmates, and so I encourage you to discuss and study course material together.
 However, all work you submit for this course must be your own, and must be completed individually unless otherwise specified.
-More specifically, you may not present source code or programs copied from the Internet, Large Language Models (or other AI), other texts, other students, etc as your own work.
+More specifically, you **may not present source code or programs copied from the Internet, Large Language Models (or other AI), other texts, other students, etc as your own work**.
 Of course, you are free to use whatever reference materials you like, but please cite them in a README turned in with your assignments.
-I assume you are familiar with Chapman’s policy on academic misconduct is presented below and any incidents of academic misconduct or dishonesty will be dealt with severely in accordance with this policy.
+I assume you are familiar with Chapman's policy on academic misconduct is presented below and any incidents of academic misconduct or dishonesty will be dealt with severely in accordance with this policy.

+### AI Collaboration
+AI (such as ChatGPT, and other Large Language Models) should not be used to do assignments for you (they are completely prohibited on Exams and Quizzes), however these tools are often useful for debugging code.
+If you use output from an AI model you must cite it in your readme in the following form:

+- The exact prompt(s) you put into the model
+- Any clarifications or changes you asked for from the model
+- Which part(s) of the assignment/assessment this output was used in

+If AI is used to the extent that the assignment is deemed to not be your own work, the assignment will not be accepted and a 0 will be given for any portion(s) deemed not your work.

+## Expectations and Technology
+I expect that everyone will maintain a classroom conducive to learning.
+Thus, everyone is expected to behave with basic politeness, civility, and respect for others.
+In particular, talking in class is okay if it’s part of a class discussion or with me.
+Private communications are not permitted, especially during exams.
+Neither are reading extraneous materials, using electronic equipment off task, or sleeping.
+As this is a Computer Science class, technology is allowed to aid in learning and understanding material.
+However, please do not use a personal device for any purpose unrelated to our class.
+All devices should be silenced.
+Cell phones should be put away.
+Suggestions for improvement are welcome at any time.
+Any concern about the course should be brought first to my attention.

 ## Chapman University’s Academic Integrity Policy